-MUS 337 - Instruments of the Band and Orchestra I
+MUS 337 - Instruments of the Band and Orchestra I & II

 A course in the fundamentals of playing and teaching the instruments of the band and orchestra, focusing on woodwinds and strings.
-Required for Vocal Music Education majors.
+Course consists of two half-semester courses under the same number (337-01A and 337-01B), each of which is a half credit.
+Both the A and B section of the course are required for a total of 1 credit.
+Required for vocal music education majors.

-MUS 338 - Instruments of the Band and Orchestra II
+MUS 338 - Instruments of the Band and Orchestra III & IV

 A course in the fundamentals of playing and teaching the instruments of the band and orchestra, focusing on brass and percussion.
-Required for Vocal Music Education majors.
+Course consists of two half-semester courses under the same number (338-01A and 338-01B), each of which is a half credit.
+Both the A and B section of the course are required for a total of 1 credit.
+Required for vocal music education majors.